Floquet-like theory and gauge transformations for general smooth dynamical systems: Floquet theory

 \section{Floquet theory}

 In this Section we will briefly recall the main result of Floquet theory.
-For a general treatment, see e.g. \gcite{JKH,ArnODE,FV}.
+For a general treatment, see e.g. \cite{JKH,ArnODE,FV}.
 The theory is often discussed -- for obvious physical reasons -- in the context of second order ODEs, while here we deal with first order ones.
-Physicists also know this theory under the name of Bloch theory for periodic potentials in Quantum Mechanics; see e.g. \gcite{Mermin,Kittel}.
+Physicists also know this theory under the name of Bloch theory for periodic potentials in Quantum Mechanics; see e.g. \cite{Mermin,Kittel}.

 We deal with a \emph{linear} equation \beql{eq:xd} \xd \ = \ A(t) \ x \ , \ \ \ \ A (t + T ) \ = \ A (t) \eeq where $x \in R^n$, the dot denotes time derivative, and $A : R_+ \to GL(n;R)$ is a periodic matrix function.